Picture of how to make a paper cone

 This is what I use:

-Large disposable piping bag, if you plan to fill your paper cone with cookies (not on the photo)
+• Large disposable piping bag, if you plan to fill it with cookies (not on the photo)

 Step 1:

-Trace the cone template onto card stock paper and cut out.
+Trace the cone template onto card stock paper and cut it out.

 Step 2:

 Because this cone shape can be a bit difficult to obtain.
-It will make it a little more easier, if you pre-roll the cone.
+It will make it a little easier if you pre-roll the cone.
 I find that “molding” the pointy end with my fingers, helps to get the pointy end.

 Step 3: